PCP Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Whether PCP was used alone or with other drugs or alcohol (also known as polydrug abuse)

-Following detox, an inpatient or outpatient drug rehab program can help PCP abusers overcome their addiction by addressing the underlying psychological and behavioral issues and providing new, more positive ways of coping with life circumstances.
+Following detox, an inpatient or outpatient PCP rehab program can help individuals overcome their addiction by addressing the underlying psychological and behavioral issues and providing new, more positive ways of coping with life circumstances.

 Research shows long-term addiction treatment that lasts at least 90 days provides the best opportunities for lasting sobriety.
-More time in treatment also provides more opportunities to implement positive life changes, create a relapse prevention plan, and break the cycle of chronic relapse.
+More time in a PCP treatment program also provides more opportunities to implement positive life changes, create a relapse prevention plan, and break the cycle of chronic relapse.

-During rehab, clients work with addiction treatment professionals to learn about the disease of addiction, work through a 12-step program or similar recovery curriculum, recognize and deal with high-risk situations in recovery, and gain essential life skills for lasting recovery.
-Treatment also often includes family support and family therapy to address the needs of the entire family unit, not just the addicted individual.
+During PCP rehab, clients work with addiction treatment professionals to learn about the disease of addiction, work through a 12-step program or similar recovery curriculum, recognize and deal with high-risk situations in recovery, and gain essential life skills for lasting recovery.
+PCP treatment programs also often include family support and family therapy to address the needs of the entire family unit, not just the addicted individual.

 These objectives are achieved with evidence-based treatment methods which include: